sencer/datawarden/README.md

 ## Comparison with Pandera

-While [Pandera](https://pandera.readthedocs.io/) is excellent for comprehensive schema validation, `validated` offers a lighter-weight alternative focused on:
+While [Pandera](https://pandera.readthedocs.io/) is excellent for comprehensive schema validation, `datawarden` offers a lighter-weight alternative focused on:

 - **Inline validation** - Constraints live in function signatures
-- **Decorator simplicity** - Single `@validated` decorator
+- **Decorator simplicity** - Single `@validate` decorator
 - **Type annotation syntax** - Uses Python's native `Annotated` types
 - **Minimal overhead** - Lightweight with no heavy dependencies

-Use `validated` when you want simple, inline validation.
+Use `datawarden` when you want simple, inline validation.
 Use Pandera when you need comprehensive schema management, complex validation logic, or data contracts.

 ## Performance

-`validated` is designed to be lightweight with minimal overhead:
+`datawarden` is designed to be lightweight with minimal overhead:

 - Validation checks are only performed when `skip_validation=False` (default)
 - No schema compilation or complex preprocessing